miztiik/elasticache-for-app-performance/README.md

         MIN Latency in Microseconds: 10334
         ```

     - Compare the data retrieval times for both these queries.
+Here is a graph that i made with the data froom the results.

     ![miztiik_query_qatency_comparison_for_redis_vs_s3](images/miztiik_query_qatency_comparison_for_redis_vs_s3.png)

     You will notice that the queries against ElastiCache Redis were significantly quicker than the queries against S3.